mjhanninen/nreplops-tool/man/nr.1.md

 :   Connects to the nREPL server listening on the \[_host_:]_port_.

-    The _host_, if given, can be an IPv4 address, IPv6 address, or a domain name.
-The domain name resolution prefers IPv4 addresses over IPv6 addresses in case the name resolves to multiple addresses.
+    The _host_, if given, can be an IPv4 address, IPv6 address, or domain name.
+    In case the domain name resolves to multiple addresses the IPv4 addresses are preferred over the IPv6 addresses.

-    If this option is not given then the program consults the nearest `.nrepl-port` file for the connection info.
-The file is searched from the current working directory and its ancestors.
+    If this option is not given then the program searches for a `.nrepl-port` file and reads the connection information from it.
+The search covers the current working directory and its ancestors and the nearest matching file is selected.

     See also the **\--port-file** option.

 **\--port-file** _file_

-:   Reads the nREPL server connection info from the _file_ instead of searching
+:   Reads the nREPL server connection information from the given _file_ instead
-    for the nearest `.nrepl-port` file.
+    of searching for the nearest `.nrepl-port` file.

     The **\--port** option, if given, takes precedence over this option.

 **\--wait-port-file** _seconds_

-:   Waits given _seconds_ for the port file to appear before attempting to
+:   Waits _seconds_ for a port file to appear in case none can be found
-    connect to the server.

-    In case of a timeout the program aborts with a non-zero exit code.
+    immediately.
+If _seconds_ elapses before a port file becomes available then the program execution is aborted with a timeout status.

     This option can be given without supplying any expression input.
-In that case the program just waits for the port file and, upon success, returns immediately with the exit code 0.
+In that case the program just waits for the port file and, upon success, returns immediately with a success status.

 ## Evaluation options